 What is the Ministerial Formation Network?

-The Ministerial Formation Network (MFN) is the name chosen for a joint UUMA/UUA program designed to support every aspirant and candidate for our ministry no matter where they live or which seminary they attend.
+The Ministerial Formation Network (MFN) is a joint UUMA/UUA program designed to support every aspirant and candidate for our ministry, no matter where they live or which seminary they attend.
 A team representing the UUMA, UUA, Meadville Lombard and Starr King designed the network, after receiving a charge following a meeting of more than twenty denominational leaders from around the continent last fall who have a passion for ministerial formation.
 The group found consensus around two decisions - that the network should be led/managed by the UUMA, in collaboration with the UUA, and it should be wholly distinct from the Ministerial Fellowshipping process.

 What are the elements of the Ministerial Formation Network?

 Beginning in the fall of 2017, every aspirant and candidate for the Unitarian Universalist ministry will be eligible to participate in the network.
 We promise to offer three things to each participant: discernment support, collegiality, and training and education.
 Discernment support will be provided by thrice yearly discernment “circles” led by fellowshipped and trained UUMA members.
 Collegiality will be provided informally through chapters and clusters and formally by at least one gathering each year in a chapter, regional or continental setting.
 Training and education will be offered at least two times a year on topics that most don’t receive in seminary and will be provided mainly through webinars and occasional in-person settings.

 How will the Ministerial Formation Network be managed?